csc301-fall-2022/assignment-2-56-yukijudaiii-tejmaster/README.md

 Negative or 0 of Price wouldn't be accepted, Special symbols wouldn't be accepted

+## Functions:

 ### Add/Update Item

 Once you filled in all the spaces, you can click on the button shows 'Add/Update' Item.
 Then the newly inserted item will show up in the following table.

 The calculator will automatically calculate the total price includes tax.

+### Apply Discount

+Enter the number to apply a discount on the current total price, the input number N will be N percents off.

+(e.g. input of 10 means 10 percent off)

+Discounts can be added multiple times

+### Decrease
+Click '-' to remove one of the item
+### Increase
+Click '+' to add one more item
+### Remove
+Click 'delete' to totally remove the item

+### Clear

+Clear all the inputs from the boxes

+## If you still have any concerns, please contact our team